 Section 1.
 The Port shall provide the employees with uniforms (when required) and equipment that the employee is expected to utilize in the job and in accordance with the requirements as established by the Director.
-The Port shall provide cleaning service for all authorized uniforms.
 Employees will be allowed to purchase uniform pants at their own expense if such pants are on an approved list of alternatives (such as 5.11 pants).